GateKeeper-GPU: Fast and Accurate Pre-Alignment Filtering in Short Read Mapping: Evaluation

 \subsubsection{Power Consumption Analysis}

-The power consumption of a single GPGPU device for running GateKeeper-GPU is shown in \touchup{Table 6 and Sup.
-Table S.26}.
-For 100bp and 250bp datasets, we run with error threshold 4 and 10, respectively, in order to evaluate the average energy use of kernel.
-Our first observation is the vagueness of the encoding actor's effect on kernel power consumption when sequence length is 100bp.
-Results show that encoding the sequences on \editedII{a} device or host does not create a huge difference.
-Even though encoding in devices puts more workload on \editedII{the} device, the energy consumption raise is $2,986$ mW on average as a result of effective parallelism in \editedII{Setup\_2}.
-In general, what creates a difference in power consumption is the increase \editedII{in} the sequence length.
-The kernel tends to use more power in longer sequences due to an increase in memory usage and eventually processing more words.
+The power consumption of a single GPGPU device for running GateKeeper-GPU is shown in Table \ref{tab:power} and Sup.
+Table S.27.
+For 100bp and 250bp datasets, we run with error thresholds 4 and 10, respectively, to evaluate the average energy use of the kernel.
+The first observation is the negligible effect of the encoding actor on the kernel power consumption when the read length is 100bp.
+Results show that encoding the sequences on a device or host does not create a huge difference.
+Even though encoding in the device puts more workload on the device, the energy consumption is almost the same on average for 100bp reads in Setup\_1 owing to effective parallelism~(Table 6).
+In general, what creates a difference in power consumption is the increase in the read length.
+The kernel tends to use more power in longer sequences due to increased memory usage and, eventually, more word processing.